 Japanese Keigo -敬語-

-If you want to master Japanese, it’s not enough to learn “Hiragana”, “Katakana” and “Kanji”.
-Japanese people use “Keigo” differently depending on the situation and the other person.
-If you can’t use proper “Keigo”, even a kind person may get angry – at least feel uncomfortable.
-In the first place, there are about 7000 languages in the world, but only a handful of them have the concept of “Keigo”.
-It may be a strange concept for you, but why don’t you learn “Keigo” and make a successful business with Japanese people?
+If you want to master Japanese, learning “Hiragana”, “Katakana”, and “Kanji” is not enough.
+Japanese people use “Keigo” (honorific language) differently depending on the situation and the person you are talking to.
+If you cannot use proper “Keigo”, even a kind person may feel uncomfortable or upset.
+Moreover, there are about 7,000 languages in the world, but only a few have the concept of “Keigo”.
+It may seem unusual to you, but learning “Keigo” can help you succeed in doing business with Japanese people.

 What’s Keigo?

 People use “Keigo” to show respect for others.
-Also, even if the conversation partner is younger or subordinate, it is not unnatural to use “Keigo” when the relationship is shallow.
+Even if the conversation partner is younger or in a lower position, it is not unusual to use “Keigo” when the relationship is formal or distant.

-Honorific language shows respect by expressing politely about the other person’s behavior.
-On the other hand, Humble language shows respect for the other person by expressing one’s own behavior humbly.
-And, it becomes Polite language by adding “ですdesu” or “ますmasu” to the verb, or “o” or “go” to the noun.
-Please refer to the example below.
+Honorific language shows respect by expressing the other person’s actions politely.
+On the other hand, Humble language shows respect by expressing one’s own actions humbly.
+Polite language is created by adding “です (desu)” or “ます (masu)” to verbs, or “お (o)” or “ご (go)” to nouns.
+Please refer to the examples below.

 行く(go) / 来る(come)